Converting Garage into Living Space

 Once you are all ready to start work on your garage conversion, you need to find some contractors to carry out the various jobs.
 Of course, if you or your partner have any building and DIY experience, you might be able to complete the whole conversion on your own.

 However, this can be very time consuming, and there is a large margin for error, so you will always be better off handing the responsibility over to a professional.
 When you start looking for contractors, make a list of the ones you need and research them well.

-If you click here you can find out about a company who can update your garage doors to make them better suited to your garage’s new purpose.
+If you click here you can find out about a company that can update your garage doors to make them better suited to your garage’s new purpose.
 You will also need to find a plasterer, electrician, and potentially some builders if you are significantly changing the structure of the garage.